microsoft/MixedReality-WorldLockingTools-Samples/Advanced/ASA/ASA.md

 #### What is Coarse Relocation?

 Coarse Relocation is a technology which allows you to search for previously created cloud anchors within your current vicinity.
+Additional details on Course Relocation can be found in the [Course Relocation section of the Azure Spatial Anchors documentation](https://docs.microsoft.com/azure/spatial-anchors/concepts/coarse-reloc).

 This sample demonstrates finding cloud anchors either by Coarse Relocation, or explicitly by cloud anchor id (GUID).
 If Coarse Relocation is enabled, the following additional setup steps are required.
 If you aren't interested in Coarse Relocation, you can disable it in the "Publisher ASA" component on the SpacePinBinder object.